DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "Please wait, Jeanne, it's me!"

-Kay pushed aside both them and shouted towards his childhood friend.
+Kai pushed aside both them and shouted towards his childhood friend.

 Please let it be some sort of prank.
 World that is ruled by demons.